North Barningham: History

-North Barningham has an entry in the Domesday Book of 1085 where its population, land ownership and productive resources were extensively detailed.
+North Barningham has an entry in the Domesday Book of 1086, where its population, land ownership and productive resources were extensively detailed.
 In the great book North Barningham is recorded by the name of Berningeham.
-The main landholders being Thorold from William de Warenne.
-Roger Bigot and Osferth from him.
-William de Noyers from Bishop William, Walter Giffard, Drogen de Beuvriere.
+The main landholders were Thorold from William de Warenne, Roger Bigot, and Osferth from him.
+Then William de Noyers from Bishop William, Walter Giffard, and Drogen de Beuvriere.

 Prominent buildings

 Saint Peter's Church

 The church of Saint Peter no longer holds regular services and is in the care of the Churches Conservation Trust.
 The church consists of a nave, chancel, north aisle, north porch and a west tower.
 It stands in the middle of a small churchyard with a hedge all around.
 The earliest parts of the building date back to 1100.
 Within the church there is a memorial to the Palgraves who had become the lords of the manor in the 15th century.
 The Palgraves lived in nearby North Barningham Hall.
 When Sir Richard Palgrave died without issue in 1732 the association with that branch of the family ended.
 The Windham family of nearby Felbrigg Hall purchased the hall and estate, demolishing part of the hall soon after.
 By 1745 there were only two inhabitants of the village left and the church fell into a state of disrepair.
 By 1886 the church had become out of use and continued to deteriorate until it was restored between 1893 and 1894.
 The church then saw a period of constant use in the early years of the 20th century but after a steady decline of services and attendance fell back into disuse.
 In 1969 in accordance with the Church of England pastoral measure, a petition went forward to have the church declared redundant.
 In 1973 bearers of the Palgrave surname organised a service on St Peter's Day.
 This was followed up by the formation of the Palgrave Society to carry out maintenance in the church and churchyard and also organise future services.
 By organising regular working parties and drawing attention to the historical importance of the church and its monuments it became clear that conservation was the only way forward so in October 1976 the church was officially vested in the redundant Churches Fund.